Learning by Confusion: The Phase Diagram of the Holstein Model: Appendix

 In Fig.~\ref{fig:DenDen_lambdaD}, we show the CDW structure factor as a function of $\lambda_D$ at $\beta= 5.75$ in a semi-log plot.
 It shows that $S(\pi, \pi)$ is larger, by a about a factor of three, in the large-$\lambda_D$ region, where the system is expected to consist of mostly a gas of empty and doubly-occupied sites, in comparison to the completely disordered small-$\lambda_D$ region before the peak.

-In Fig.~\ref{fig:density_acc_crossover}, we show the same plots at in Fig.~\ref{fig:L8_accuracies_cross-over}(e) and \ref{fig:L8_accuracies_cross-over}(f) of the main text, except that electronic snapshots, as opposed to phonon position snapshots, are used in the LBC.
+In Fig.~\ref{fig:density_acc_crossover}, we show the same plots as in Fig.~\ref{fig:L8_accuracies_cross-over}(e) and \ref{fig:L8_accuracies_cross-over}(f) of the main text, except that electronic snapshots, as opposed to phonon position snapshots, are used.
 In this case, we find a broader peak and a shallower minimum in the small-$\lambda_D$ region.